Executive Director, Malinda O'Leary

 Secretary, Elizabeth Conner

 Elizabeth Conner has taught Latin at Saint James School in Montgomery since 1999.
-She currently serves as president of the Alabama Classical Association.
 She is a member of the Alabama Classical League and enjoyed presenting a session at the 2015 Annual Institute.
 Languages: Latin, Italian

 Awards Director, Sara McCutcheon